-Despite rather chilly weather , the garden is bursting into new growth and colour.
-Spring bedding in the large rectangular boxes by the front door is over and the newly planted summer bedding is in Penny Brohn colours; in full flower already and making good growth it is going to look spectacular for the NGS Open Day on Sunday June 21st – just 6 weeks away !
+Despite rather chilly weather, the garden is bursting into fresh growth and colour.
+Spring bedding in the large rectangular boxes by the front door is over and the newly planted summer bedding is in Penny Brohn colours; in full flower already and making good growth, it is going to look spectacular for the NGS Open Day on Sunday June 21st – just 6 weeks away!

 Taking a walk around the garden always produces surprises.
 On 1st May the surprise was a lovely crafted heart, assembled from cones and twigs on the spiral seat around the tree in front of the Gazebo.
 Thank you to the creator and hope you don’t mind us sharing it.